 I find it makes me miserable.
 I feel guilty and useless, because I tend to waste the day.

 The only way I get back into it is to get on a good roll with a new project.
 But sometimes that takes too much time to happen.”

-What can you say about this experience PH describes?
-That it sucks?
+What can you say about this experience PH describes (other than ‘It sucks’)?